Pyerter/TeamSorting/README.md

 ## Running the Code
 To run the code, you will need a properly formatted CSV file as input.
 In the `app` folder, you can find the relevant jar files and an accompanying csv formatted appropriately.

+You can run the code by executing `app\run.bat` if you use Windows or `app/run.sh` if you use Linux or Mac.
+Your second argument should be the file path to the formatted csv.
+For example, on Windows and Linux respectively:

+``.\app\run.bat .\app\example_format.csv``

+``./app/run.sh ./app/example_format.csv``

 To call the jar file via the command line, use the following command (assuming your pwd is the top-level folder of this repository):

 ``java -jar ./app/TeamSorting.jar <csv_file_path>``

-You can also run the batch file provided by simpling executing it `app/run.sh`.
-If you use Linux or Mac, you can use the `app/run.sh` file provided.

 ### CSV Formatting
 The `app/example_format.csv` contains a template for formatting the csv.
 The